Laser Hair Removal

 Am I suitable for laser hair removal?

-Laser hair removal works like most other laser treatments hence would be suitable for anyone who can undergo laser skin treatment.
+Laser hair removal works like most other laser treatments, making it suitable for anyone who can undergo laser skin treatment.
 However, because it works by interacting with melanin pigment in the hair, the effects may be slightly reduced on those with lighter coloured hair and darker skin.
 More treatment sessions may be required in this case.

-Those with darker skin are recommended to undergo the 1064nm Long-pulsed Laser treatment as it can safely remove hair without causing light patches on the skin.
+Those with darker skin are recommended to undergo the 1064nm Long-pulsed Laser treatment as it has the least interaction with the surrounding skin.

 Additionally, laser hair removal is not recommended for tattooed skin as the laser can remove the pigment of the tattoos as well.

-If you are unsure, arrange a consultation session with our doctors.
+If you are unsure about your suitability or keen to know more about laser hair removal in Singapore, arrange a consultation session with our doctors.
 They will provide professional advice on which is the most suitable treatment for you.